Of the 88 sacred sites of Shikoku, this time INegoroji Temple, the 82nd temple, located in Kagawa Prefecture.

 Greenery, moss, the sound of rain, and fog

-In late June, the greenery is at its deepest and the moss is rich with moisture.
+Late June is the time of yearwhen the greenery is at its most vibrant, and the moss is lush and full of moisture.

 88 locations and counting

-There are still many temples in Shikoku that are quiet and surrounded by nature, like Nekoji Temple.
-I would particularly like to visit the temples in Kagawa and Ehime prefectures, which face the Seto Inland Sea.
+There are still many temples in Shikoku, like Negoro-ji Temple, that are quiet and surrounded by nature.
+I especially want to visit temples in Kagawa and Ehime prefectures, which face the Seto Inland Sea, in the future.

-It was a day that strengthened my desire to visit each place and bring tranquility and beauty to the world.
+to visit each place one by one andshare its tranquility and beauty with the world.

 Supplement: I missed the "Ushioni"